Candidate in hospital, others scrambling before Pa. primary

 “Globalist” is a derogatory term with an antisemitic origin adopted by Trump and others in his orbit to conjure up an elite, international coterie that doesn’t serve America’s best interests.

-She also suggested on Breitbart Radio that she would not support Oz or McCormick if they win the primary, saying “I have no intentions of supporting globalists.”
+Barnette also suggested on Breitbart Radio that she would not support Oz or McCormick if they win the primary, saying, “I have no intentions of supporting globalists.”

+However, she later seemed to contradict herself, telling reporters in Scranton: “I do believe they are globalists, and I find that very unnerving.
+But ...
+I will do everything I can for the GOP in order to make sure we win, and make sure Democrats do not win.”

 Trump's endorsements of both Mastriano and Oz have twisted Pennsylvania's Republican establishment into contradictions, as some warn that Mastriano is too far to the right to beat Democrat Josh Shapiro in the fall general election.

 Trump himself has warned that Barnette cannot win in the fall — yet Mastriano is campaigning with her.
-Together, Mastriano and Barnette have spent a fraction of the money that some of their rivals have.
+In a telephone townhall Monday night with Oz, Trump warned that when Barnette is “vetted, it’s going to be a catastrophe for the party.”

 With polls showing a late surge for Barnette, Trump’s attacks reflected an eleventh-hour behind-the-scenes scramble by Trump allies and rival campaigns to discredit her.
 If elected, she would be the first Black Republican woman to serve in the Senate.

+On Monday, the Oz campaign sent out a 90-second robocall to Republican voters featuring Trump urging them to vote for Oz and attacking McCormick and Barnette as “not candidates who put America First," Trump's label for his governing philosophy.

-New attack ads are targeting Barnette and she is being asked about her history of incendiary comments, which include disparaging Muslims and gays, and contradictory statements about the length of her past military service and whether she voted for Trump in the 2016 presidential primary.
+In addition to new attack ads targeting Barnette, she is being asked about a history of incendiary comments, which include disparaging Muslims and gays.
+She said her Islamophobic tweets were taken out of context.

+She is also being asked whether she was involved in the Jan.
+6 attack on the U.S. Capitol after participating in Trump's “Stop the Steal” rally that day.
+She was not, she said.

 “It’s confusing to understand Kathy Barnette.
 Every time she answers a question, she raises many more," Oz said on the “Brian Kilmeade Show” on Fox News Radio.

-“They are really mad and they are pulling out all the stops," she said.

-She said her Islamophobic tweets were taken out of context, and she made a pitch anew to Trump, saying, “I look forward to working with you, sir.
-You were the best president I’ve ever had.”
+Barnette, speaking to several dozen supporters at a Scranton hotel Monday evening, said her rivals are lying about her because she is winning.

+“Do you really want to hear more smear attacks, more attacks, throwing people under the bus, using leftist-like tactics to try to destroy one of their own?"
+Barnette questioned.

-McCormick, a decorated U.S. Army combat veteran who has strong connections to the party establishment going back to his service in President George W. Bush's administration, has also been criticized repeatedly by Trump in recent days.
+McCormick, a decorated U.S. Army combat veteran who has strong connections to the party establishment going back to his service in President George W. Bush's administration, has also been criticized repeatedly by Trump in the last two weeks.

-Nevertheless, McCormick is closing the campaign by airing a TV ad showing a video clip of Trump in a private 2020 ceremony congratulating McCormick for his service to the country.
+Nevertheless, McCormick is closing the campaign by airing a TV ad showing a video clip of Trump in a private 2020 ceremony congratulating McCormick, saying "you've served our country well in so many different ways."

+“You know why he said that,” McCormick says in the TV ad.
+“Because it's true.
+I risked my life for America and I'd do it again in a heartbeat. ...
+I'm a pro-life, pro-gun, America First conservative and damn proud of it."

 Follow AP for full coverage of the midterms at https://apnews.com/hub/2022-midterm-elections and on Twitter at https://twitter.com/ap_politics.